ODZ-UJF-AV-CR/TydenVedy2024_OnboardSpaceRadiation/README.md

 How is cosmic radiation detected on aircraft?
 What is the relationship between radiation intensity, altitude, and geographical location?
 How is the radiation exposure of aircraft crews evaluated?
 During this mini-project, we will attempt to answer these questions and more.
 If weather conditions permit, the project will include a measurement flight with a radiation detector reaching an altitude of 4000 meters.

 ### Instrumentation

-This measurement flight was conducted on June 16, 2024, from the [Příbram Airport](https://www.letiste-pribram.cz/) Dlouhá lhota, near to Příbram city.
 Several instruments were onboard to measure cosmic radiation:

 - 2x [AIRDOS04](https://docs.dos.ust.cz/airdos/AIRDOS04/manual)
 - 3x [LABDOS01](https://docs.dos.ust.cz/labdos/LABDOS01)